Security of radioactive material

 In 2013 ARPANSA signed a Memorandum of Understanding (MoU) with the Attorney General's Department Protective Security Training College (PSTC) to deliver a pool of Nationally Accredited Radiation Security Advisors.
 These advisors are being developed in order to increase jurisdictional capacity in radiation security advice and additionally, to ensure that radiation security practices are implemented in a manner that achieves national uniformity and consistent approaches.

 ARPANSA and PSTC have completed delivery of the second Graduate Certificate in Radiation Security on 5 October 2016.
-This brings the current pool of Radiation Security Advisors to twelve who will be available to all jurisdictions to implement the Code of Practice across Australia.
+This brings the current pool of Radiation Security Advisors to thirteen who will be available to all jurisdictions to implement the Code of Practice across Australia.
 ARPANSA will NOT be accepting further applications for this course at this time.
 Notice of future courses will be posted on this site when planned.
 For further information please contact ARPANSA's Source Control team: sourcesecurityarpansa.gov.au.

 National Radiation Security Advisors Accreditation Scheme Graduates*